RooCase/Carleton-CS257-Team-Project/README.md

 The project is a website visualizing the Minnesota Department of Education's COVID response, detailing on a week-by-week basis every public and public-charter school in the state's learning mode (In-person, Hybrid, or fully online) for every grade.
 We sourced the dataset from the MN department of state, but wrote all of the code to manipulate it, store it in a SQL database, and then display it on the website.
 We used Flask, psycopg2, and postgreSQL.

+We also learned and self-made unit tests for the project, approved by faculty.

 Team Members:
 * Roo Case '25
 * Artem Yushko '25